HomeLatest NewsCyber SecurityAI firms risk data exposure through leaked credentials on GitHub, says Keeper Security CISO

 Preferred Source of Google

-Leading artificial intelligence companies have been found leaking sensitive credentials on GitHub, underscoring the growing risk of unmanaged machine identities as AI and automation expand, according to Shane Barney, Chief Information Officer at Keeper Security.
+Leading artificial intelligence companies have been found leaking sensitive credentials on GitHub, underscoring the growing risk of unmanaged machine identities as AI and automation expand, according to Shane Barney, Chief Information Security Officer at Keeper Security.

 Barney was responding to a recent report by Wiz that identified exposed keys, tokens and other secrets across major AI developers.
 He said such exposures reveal how quickly machine-to-machine connections can grow as development scales and automation deepens.

-“Each of these credentials represents an access pathway that, if left unsecured, can expose sensitive systems or data,” Barney said.
+“Each of these credentials represents an access pathway that, if left unsecured, can expose sensitive systems or ,” Barney said.
 He noted that as organisations adopt AI and cloud-native development, the number of non-human accounts continues to increase, often beyond the reach of conventional identity and access management systems.

 Advertisement